East-Antarctic-Atlantis-model/EADocumentation/Calibration_notes.md

 ### 31-01-2024: Primary production and simplified food web
 Since krill is having trouble building reserves after removing ZM from their diet, I will try to avoid competition for diatom food supply (ZM main predator of PPL).
 I will redirect ZM towards PPS only, and get krill to be exclusive predator of PPL.
 Also, according to Pauli et al. 2021 "Selective feeding in Southern Ocean key grazers - diet composition of krill and salps", between 4-15% of krill diet is composed by copepods.
 I will add ZM back in KR diet gradually so that it doesn't become bulk of diet.
-What happened after these changes?
+- What happened after these changes?
 KR still declining, ZG (salps) taking over PPL at the end of simulation.

+Next steps:
+- Check that C_KR and mum_KR are the same
+- Reduce ZG competition
+- Increase predation on KR to reduce adult numbers